11 ways to enjoy watersports this summer following Aqua Park's closure

-11 places to enjoy watersports this summer following the closure of Aqua Park Suffolk
+11 places to cool off this summer following the closure of Aqua Park Suffolk

 Archant © 2010

-Aqua Park Suffolk has been forced to close 'permanently' because of dangerous blue-green algae at its site in Alton Water - so where else can you cool off this summer?
+Aqua Park Suffolk has been forced to close 'permanently' because of dangerous blue-green algae at its site in Alton Water - so where else can you enjoy the water this summer?

 Yesterday Anglian Water confirmed that the largest inflatable water park in the UK will be shutting down with immediate effect and will not reopen in 2020.